 Whipping the egg whites before adding them to the almond flour will add chew to this gluten-free cookie.
 Adding the egg whites as is will produce a more dense texture without the chew.

 How to make Crispy Amaretti Cookie:

-Prolonged baking time will increase the crispiness of the Amaretti cookies and if baked long enough, the cookies will become biscotti-like.
+Prolonged baking time will increase the crispiness of the Amaretti cookies; if baked long enough, the cookies will become biscotti-like.

-The step by step pictures will show the whipped egg whites method, but in the printed version will have both.
+The step-by-step pictures will show the whipped egg whites method (alas, the chewy textured amaretti cookies), but the printed version will have both.
 You can decide for yourself which one you like better.

 Ingredients for the Amaretti Cookie

 - In a grease-free bowl of a stand mixer, whip the egg whites and sugar for about 10 minutes or until the meringue has quadrupled in volume and has a lustrous sheen.
 Then, add the vanilla & almond extract and fold gently.
 Next, add the almond meal/flour and fold until no chunks of almond flour are seen.

 It is up to you if you want to roll the Amaretti Cookies into balls, or just scoop with an ice cream scoop and call it a day.
 Either way, they will bake and taste the same.

 - Scoop up the Amaretti Cookie mixture using a 2-tbsp ice cream scoop and roll it into a ball.
 Then, roll it in granulated sugar first and powdered sugar second – the powdered sugar coating is optional but does accentuate the crackles as the cookies bake.

 - Place the coated cookie balls onto a parchment-lined baking sheet and lightly tap the tops to flatten them.
 Bake in the oven for 15 minutes if you want the cookies to be soft on the inside and up to 25 minutes if you prefer the cookie’s biscotti-like texture.